 They’re also high in fiber and contain tons of vitamins and minerals.
 Kale also has some omega-3 fatty acids.

 15. Flax Seeds

 Avocados have a well-established reputation for providing the body and heart with healthy fats.
-They are rich in the monounsaturated fats that lowers cholesterol.
+They are rich in monounsaturated fats that lower cholesterol.
 They are also high in antioxidants and potassium.

 So start including these superfoods in your daily diet and get a hale and hearty heart in the making.
 Heart health should be your top priority which unfortunately takes a back burner for the fact that it usually shows no early symptoms.
 The reality of your heart hits you only when it is rather late.
 So start today and get going on making your heart healthy!

 1] Why is important to eat the right foods for healthy heart?

 If your heart is healthy then your overall body looks and feels healthy.
 To keep your heart healthy eat a balanced meal of proteins, carbs and fats.